konsumer/Protracker/README.md

 # simplemodplay

-Simple JS modplayer, using [standingwavejs](https://www.npmjs.com/package/standingwavejs)
+Simple JS modplayer, using amiga protracker module player by firehawk/tda.

+I made some developer tools, wrote these docs, & re-packed for all (CommonJS, AMD, browser-global) to use.

-You can see a demo [here](http://konsumer.github.io/simplemodplay/).
+You can see a demo [here](http://konsumer.github.io/Protracker/).

 _NOT COMPLETE_: I am working on it, right now!